How Sugar Feeds Cancer Growth

 In the 1970’s Dr. John Ely discovered what is referred to as the Glucose-Ascorbate-Antagonism (GAA) Theory.
 Both glucose and Vitamin C are similar in structure and rely upon insulin in order to enter the cells via the Glut-1 receptor on the cell membrane.
 Unfortunately, glucose has a higher affinity for this receptor which means it is absorbed more readily than vitamin C.

 It is thought that having high levels of blood sugar actually inhibits Vitamin C from entering the white blood cells, which drastically reduces immunity and therefore the ability to fight off cancer.
+So, while sugar feeds cancer, it also inhibits the immune system for acting upon cancer cells.

 In order for white blood cells to destroy foreign pathogens within the body, they do so by engulfing them and essentially breaking them down into benign byproducts.
 This process is called phagocytosis.
 The measure of how well a white blood cell is able to perform this function is called the phagocytic index.